Airbus buys majority of embattled Canadian jetliner program

 Airbus (EADSY)on Monday announced it was acquiring a majority stake in rival Bombardier's embattled C Series airliner program, reshaping the landscape in the transatlantic battle against plane maker Boeing.

-The C Series had come under attack this year from Boeing, (BA) which alleged that Bombardier had sold the 100 to 150-seat jet to Delta Air Lines at "absurdly low prices."
+The C Series had come under attack this year from Boeing, (BA) which alleged that Canada's Bombardier had sold the 100 to 150-seat jet to Delta Air Lines at "absurdly low prices."
 The U.S. Department of Commerce has preliminarily levied a 300% tariff on the plane's imports, setting up a diplomatic row that has drawn in the Canadian and U.K. governments.

 As part of the deal, Airbus will acquire 50.01% of the program and Bombardier and Investissement Québec will own approximately 31% and 19% respectively.

-Airbus will not make any upfront investment in Bombardier's jet as part of the arrangement, while the Canadian plane maker will gain access to Airbus's expansive marketing, sales operation, customer support network and its aerospace manufacturing supply chain.
+The European aerospace firm will not make any upfront investment in Bombardier's jet as part of the arrangement, while the Canadian plane maker will gain access to Airbus's expansive marketing, sales operation, customer support network and its aerospace manufacturing supply chain.

 Crucially, Airbus will establish a second final assembly line for the jetliner in Mobile, Alabama, where the European plane maker currently builds larger single-aisle jets for U.S. airlines.
 The facility will be expanded to make room for manufacturing the C Series.

-Airbus denied that its goal was to circumvent any possible tariffs the U.S. Government may levy on the advanced new jet's imports, but with the Airbus acquisition public and assembly line plans unveiled, the C Series will now be "made in the U.S.A."
+Airbus denied that its goal was to circumvent any possible tariffs the U.S. Government may levy on the advanced new jet's importation, but with the Airbus acquisition public and assembly line plans unveiled, the C Series will now be "made in the U.S.A."

+Prior to Monday's announcement, the C Series was more than half built by U.S. firms.
+Airbus's backing gives a boost to employment in Quebec where the jet is assembled, as well as Northern Ireland, where the wings are made and China, where the jet's center section is made.

 Delta Air Lines chief executive Ed Bastian said last week the airline had no intention of paying the tariff.
 Bastian cautioned that there were other options for the airline, including delaying the jet's arrival while a resolution was reached.
 Delta declined to comment on the deal.

+"We feel confident they'll be waiting for the right solution," said Bombardier's chief executive Alain Bellemare of Delta.
+Bellemare said they are discussing options with the airline including potentially taking the jets from the Mobile factory once it's ready, which is years away.

-That move provides the European and Canadian plane makers significant political clout both on Capitol Hill and potentially in the White House, just as the International Trade Commission is set make a final ruling on Boeing's claims of harm in February.
+That move provides the Euroepan and Canadian plane makers significant political clout both in Washington D.C. as it expands operations in Alabama, just as the International Trade Commission is set make a final ruling on Boeing's claims of harm in February.

 The pair has been in talks since August, said Airbus Group CEO Tom Enders, who said the arrangement wasn't motivated by Boeing's suit.
-Airbus and Bombardier attempted a link up in 2015, but those talks fell through once news of the negotiations became public.
+Airbus and Bombardier attempted to link up in 2015, but those talks fell through once news of the negotiations became public.

 Enders said the 2017 discussions were significantly different, because Bombardier has completed the C Series jets and they are now flying at airlines in Europe.
 The C Series has been flying with airlines since 2016.